BUGS-NYU/violet/README.md

 ## Implementation

-The "Gallatin" system should be the premier interface to interact with "Schedge" API and hence we should mostly focus on leveraging the existing "Schedge" functionality.
-We may need to implement additional server-side functionality on top of "Schedge", but most of this project is client-side work.
+The **Violet** system should be the premier interface to interact with **Schedge** API and hence we should mostly focus on leveraging the existing **Schedge** functionality.
+We may need to implement additional server-side functionality on top of **Schedge**, but most of this project is client-side work.
 Hence, it makes sense to use a framework like **Next.js** that supports both client and server layers.